-When the open loop forecast is activated, the state variables are obtained in simulation mode and used as starting point to initiate the hydrological forecast.
-The simulation and forecast steps then alternate as follows: 1) the models are forced with observations up to the first day t of the forecast and until t+9.
+220 When the open loop forecast is activated, the state variables are obtained in simulation mode and used as starting point to initiate the hydrological forecast.
+The simulation and forecast steps then alternate as follows: 1) the models are forced with observations up to the first day t of the forecast and 2) the models are next forced with meteorological forecasts to issue the hydrological predictions until t+9.
 The procedure is repeated as the models are brought forward in time with the observations from t.